pone-software/strawb_package/README.md

 4. [ToDo-List](#todo-list)

 ## Code Structure
 The code consists of several submodules.
+The following summarise the single parts briefly, for more documentation also have a look to the [docs directory](docs).

 ### Config Parser
 Takes care of parsing configuration parameters for the package from a config file.
 The sample config file with all parameters is [here](config).
 If there is a config-file present at `~/.strawb/config` it reads the parameters from there.
 If not, it takes the sample config-file.